Spot, Treat, and Prevent Canine Acral Lick Granuloma

 - 8Consider getting another pet or dog if your dog is the only pet at home.This will help the dog interact and eliminate boredom and anxiety.

 - 9Select the right dog breed or the right pet.If you think you cannot give enough time for a dog, consider getting a cat.
-If you really want a dog, get a smaller one instead of a large one.Advertisement
+If you really want a dog, get a smaller one.Advertisement

 - Always run your hands all over the dog's body.
 This is an effective way of checking for any sensitivity, especially in the front legs.